 Property management Austin Texas

 The Texas Association of Realtors® has approved our Property Manager, Diana Cuero, to receive their newest designation, the Texas Residential Leasing Specialist or TRLS®.
 This Texas-specific state-wide certification shows her commitment and dedication to the specialty of leasing and residential property management.
-The required course work aided her in gaining further knowledge and training on current business issues impacting leasing, how to properly handle a lease transaction, and the in's and out's of the Texas Association of Realtors® residential Lease Agreement.
-She is part of a group of the first agents in the state to receive this industry specific designation.
+The required coursework aided her in gaining further knowledge and training on current business issues impacting leasing, how to properly handle a lease transaction, and the in's and out's of the Texas Association of Realtors® residential Lease Agreement.
+She is part of a group of the first agents in the state to receive this industry-specific designation.
 Owners and tenants want the services of a real estate professional who understands their needs and can guide them through the process.
-This commitment to education means higher quality services to our clients, their investments and their residents.
+This commitment to education means higher quality services to our clients, their investments, and their residents.

 Investor insurance is inherently more complex and much less standardized than your average homeowner’s insurance products that you are most familiar with.
-That’s why it is crucial that property owners understand what they need to purchase to mitigate coverage holes, otherwise they risk losing hundreds or thousands of dollars.
-Below is a suggested list describing essential coverage options that should be include on every investment policy.
+That’s why it is crucial that property owners understand what they need to purchase to mitigate coverage holes, otherwise, they risk losing hundreds or thousands of dollars.
+Below is a suggested list describing essential coverage options that should be included in every investment policy.
 Many of these coverage enhancements are not available with a typical home and auto insurance company.
-That’s why it is imperative that owners discuss this with a licensed Texas insurance professional that understands the unique needs as a Texas real estate investor.
+That’s why it is imperative that owners discuss this with a licensed Texas insurance professional that understands the unique needs of a Texas real estate investor.
 If they say “you don’t really need that” then call us and we can get you connected with an agent that knows the industry and your need for risk protection.

 - 100% Replacement Cost